GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 ---
 layout: post
 title: How Mercado Libre optimized for Web Vitals (TBT/FID)
-subhead: Optimizing interactivity of Mercado Libre's product details pages.
+subhead: Optimizing interactivity of product details pages for a 90% reduction in Max Potential FID in Lighthouse and a 9% improvement in FID in Chrome User Experience Report.
 authors:
   - demianrenzulli
   - aranhacarlos